 David Grannis, M.F.A.

-David Grannis M.F.A., is an Associate Professor and the Director of the Film and Television Program at California Lutheran University.
+David Grannis M.F.A., is an Associate Professor and the former Director of the Film and Television Program at California Lutheran University.
 David Grannis is one of the founders of the Film and Television Program at CLU.
 He has been a judge for the Television Academy Foundation's internship program and student Emmy's for the last seven years.
 He served as Director of Service-Learning at CLU from 2017 - 2022.
 He is also the founder of the CLU Annual Film Festival which just celebrated it's 25th year.

 Before coming to Cal Lutheran, David worked as a sound editor for Hollywood feature films.
 His sound editing credits include films such as What About Bob, Sister Act and Mississippi Burning.
 Before becoming a tenured faculty, he served as the Director of Educational Technology at Cal Lutheran.

 Proudcer/Director - Turf Wars: SoCal Water Conservation.
 Combat Drought Productions © 2017.